What Should I Consider Before Signing A Contract?

-It's such an exciting day when you finally find the house of your dreams in Cairns.
-But it's worthwhile taking some time to get everything right when it comes to signing to contract of sale.
+It’s such an exciting day when you finally find the house of your dreams in Cairns.
+But it’s worthwhile taking some time to get everything right when it comes to signing the contract of sale.

 This is where the services of conveyancing lawyers can be of assistance, making sure that the contract reflects your individual specifications before you sign on the dotted line.
-It is important to remember that it is a legally binding contract and should meet all your obligations concerning the law so that you don't find yourself facing penalties and potentially being out of pocket.
+It is important to remember that it is a legally binding contract and you should meet all your obligations concerning the law so that you don’t find yourself facing penalties and potentially being out of pocket.